We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Eating certain types of food can help you raise your blood pressure.
 Monitor your symptoms and regularly measure your blood pressure to see what works.
 Try to consume:

-- More fluids: Dehydration decreases blood volume, causing blood pressure to drop.
+- More fluids.
+Dehydration decreases blood volume, causing blood pressure to drop.
 Staying hydrated is especially important when exercising.

-- Caffeine: Coffee and caffeinated tea may temporarily spike blood pressure by stimulating the cardiovascular system and boosting your heart rate.
+- Caffeine.
+Coffee and caffeinated tea may temporarily spike blood pressure by stimulating the cardiovascular system and boosting your heart rate.

-Here are a few other changes you can make to your diet to raise your blood pressure:
+Here are a few other changes you can make to your diet to help raise your blood pressure:

 - Eat small meals more frequently.
 Large meals may cause more dramatic drops in blood pressure, as your body works harder to digest larger meals.

-- Change body positions, such as standing up, slowly.
+- Change body positions (such as standing up) slowly.